pianobin/OpenMusicVis/CONTRIBUTING.md

 * Be respectful and focus on what is the best for the community

 ## Attribution
-Our standards are adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct), version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.
+Our standards are adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct), version 1.4.